bridgedb/BridgeDb/README.txt

 RDF Repository Dependency
 -------------------------
-SailNativeStore(s) will be created automatically as long as loader can create/find the directory.
+SailNativeStore(s) will be created automatically as long as loader can create/find the directory,

-The default relative directory for Main and Load should be changed to absolute directories.
+We recommend changing the relative directories to absolute directories.
-Please ensure the parent(s) of main and load exist and have the correct permissions.
+Please ensure the parent directories exist and have the correct permissions.

-The default directory is fine for testing (it already exists)
+The settings for testing (and therefor compilation) can be left as is.

 The BaseURI variable in the RDF configuration file should be the base of the Webserver you will drop the web service into.